tdda/tdda/README.md

 # tdda
 Test-Driven Data Analysis Functions

-Explanatory examples of how to use writabletestcase are in examples.
+Explanatory examples of how to use `writabletestcase` are in the `examples` subdirectory.

 Use